 The gates at the finish-line slammed shut before the last horse.
 Their jockey howled and shook the reins until a dart shot him in the neck.
 The jockey fell from the saddle, unconscious.

-Six men led the horse into a big metal box, and tossed the jockey in afterward.
+Six men in leather jackets led the horse into a big metal box, and tossed the jockey in afterward.

 “Son, what’s happening?”
 Alphonse shushed his father.

 The six men turned a heavy iron crank.
 Horse-glue poured from a spout into a bucket.
 The spectators cheered.

 A woman in a white lab-coat and rubber gloves led two men carrying a white cooler to the big metal box.
 She opened a drawer on the box, where her two men retrieved another cooler full of eerie lumps.
 “Organs!” said Alphonse.
 “Even a losing jockey’s organs are economically valuable.
 Think of how many lives we can save with transplants, and how much we can charge!”
 While her two men loaded the box’s drawer with the empty cooler for the next race, the woman with the lab-coat withdrew a syringe from a panel on the box.
 She brought the syringe to Alphonse.
 “Look, dad!”

 “What is that?” asked Father Bronson.
 “Hey, don’t!”

 Alphonse relented and didn’t yet inject his father with the syringe.
 “Once we’ve extracted every organ with medical value, there’s chaff leftover.
 Our labs have perfected a technique to turn that chaff into a nutrient-paste.
 It’s a cure-all!
 Don’t you want to walk again, Dad?
 You could even ride a horse!”

 Father Bronson blanched, then rolled the wheels of his wheelchair to turn away.
 “Son, I don’t think you’ve understood the finer points of my advice.
 My enemies in the media may disagree, but even I have standards, and what you’re describing is beneath me.”